SoDOff-Project/sodoff/README.md

 #### Implemented enough (probably)
 - GetCommonInventory (V1 -  returns the viking's inventory if it is called with a viking; otherwise returns 8 viking slots)
+- GetGroupsByGroupType (only useful for Eat My Dust at the moment)
 - GetQuestions (doesn't return all questions, probably doesn't need to)
 - GetRules (doesn't return any rules, probably doesn't need to)
 - GetSubscriptionInfo (always returns member, with end date 10 years from now)